Neil Pryde (sailor)

-Neil Pryde (born 19 October 1938) is a Hong Kong sailor and businessman.
-He competed in the Flying Dutchman event at the 1968 Summer Olympics.
+Neil Pryde (born 19 October 1938) is a New Zealand sailor and businessman.
+He competed in the Flying Dutchman event at the 1968 Summer Olympics under the flag of Hong Kong, where he had lived for five years at the time.
 He subsequently established a company named Neil Pryde, and he served as chairman of it until 1 January 2015.

+Since retiring, he has started Chapter2 bicycles with his son Mike, based in Auckland, New Zealand.